project-hatohol/hatohol/server/README.md

 ### Example to install required libraries on ubuntu 14.04

-You should install these package to build Hatohol and required libraries.
+You should install these packages to build Hatohol and required libraries.

 - automake
 - g++